 &lt;h3 id="enter-the-ephemeral-debug-container">Enter the ephemeral debug container&lt;/h3>

-&lt;p>Kubernetes 1.23+ has a feature that will change your debugging life forever:&lt;/p>
+&lt;p>Kubernetes 1.23+ has a feature worth knowing about:&lt;/p>

 &lt;div class="highlight">&lt;pre tabindex="0" style="background-color:#fff;-moz-tab-size:2;-o-tab-size:2;tab-size:2;">&lt;code class="language-bash" data-lang="bash">&lt;span style="display:flex;">&lt;span>kubectl debug -it failing-pod-xyz --image=busybox --target=failing-container

-&lt;/span>&lt;/span>&lt;/code>&lt;/pre>&lt;/div>&lt;p>This attaches a debug container to your existing pod without restarting it!
-Now you can inspect the filesystem, check environment variables, and see what&amp;rsquo;s really happening.&lt;/p></description></item><item><title>SSH Config: The file you've been ignoring</title><link>https://txt.felipe.cloud/posts/06-ssh-config/</link><pubDate>Mon, 10 Feb 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/06-ssh-config/</guid><description>&lt;h3 id="are-you-still-typing-full-ssh-commands-like-its-2005">Are you still typing full SSH commands like it&amp;rsquo;s 2005?&lt;/h3>
+&lt;/span>&lt;/span>&lt;/code>&lt;/pre>&lt;/div>&lt;p>This attaches a debug container to your existing pod without restarting it.
+You can inspect the filesystem, check environment variables, and see what&amp;rsquo;s actually happening inside.&lt;/p></description></item><item><title>SSH Config: The file you've been ignoring</title><link>https://txt.felipe.cloud/posts/06-ssh-config/</link><pubDate>Mon, 10 Feb 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/06-ssh-config/</guid><description>&lt;h3 id="are-you-still-typing-full-ssh-commands-like-its-2005">Are you still typing full SSH commands like it&amp;rsquo;s 2005?&lt;/h3>

 &lt;img src="https://txt.felipe.cloud/images/typing-furiously.gif" alt="meme">&lt;p>We&amp;rsquo;ve all been there: typing out the same SSH commands over and over:&lt;/p>